 Photographer and Artist

 After tertiary study in sociology, communications, media and photography in Melbourne and a stint as a photographer’s assistant in London, she started her own photographic business in East St. Kilda, Melbourne in the 1990s.
-Focussed on weddings and urban landscapes of Melbourne, a youthful naïve optimism was infused into the work.
+Focussed on weddings and urban landscapes of Melbourne, which were sold as postcards in many outlets.
 Concurrently, short courses in acrylic and watercolour painting were undertaken.

 Marion has exhibited and sold her art and photography in various group and solo exhibitions in the Mt.
-Alexander Shire and beyond, and developed a range of photographic cards of the region which are sold locally.
+Alexander Shire and beyond, and developed a range of photo cards of the region which are sold locally.

-Whether it be in the built, natural or human world, with the lens or the paintbrush, Marion finds herself looking for, and attempting to re-create the beautiful in the otherwise plain, the extraordinary in the mundane and the majesty in the damaged or overlooked.
+Whether it be in the built, natural or human world, with the lense or the paintbrush, Marion finds herself looking for, and attempting to re-create the beautiful in the otherwise plain, the extraordinary in the mundane and the majesty in the damaged or overlooked.